content-left-bg.png

 • Endorse, if acceptable, an annual report from the school on the revenue and expenditure of SRS (and TRA) funds for the previous year.

-• Ensure decisions relating to the SRS are recorded clearly in meeting minutes, including approval of the fee for the following year and any vote outcomes.
+• Ensure decisions relating to the SRS are clearly recorded in meeting minutes.

 • Approach the principal to request a fee waiver in cases of financial hardship, as outlined in the User charging procedure.

-• Complete the section of the PAF selecting that you do not wish to participate in the SRS.
+• Complete the section of the PAF selecting that they do not wish to participate in the SRS and return it to the school.

 • Provide the resources that would otherwise have been provided through the SRS.